Tenebrae (film): Metafiction

-The moment in which the first half of the movie transitions into the second is punctuated by the rising score and camera pan to an ostensibly meaningless point of reflected light on an ornament.
+The first half of the movie transitioning into the second is punctuated by the rising score and camera pan to an ostensibly meaningless point of reflected light on an ornament.
 According to Rostock, the meaning behind this movement is clear: it marks the spot when Berti's spree ends and Neal's rampage begins.
-Argento uses the shift in focus to comment on the shaping of the film itself, until that moment a typical, "clichéd and remote" giallo.
+Argento uses the shift in focus to comment on the film's own shaping, until that moment a typical "clichéd and remote" giallo.
 Neal, previously passive, begins to control what happens in his own story, which is more personal with "weight and meaning".
-According to Rostock, this structure allows Argento equal scope to play with the narrative while commenting upon it, all without having to deviate from the advancement of the plot.
+According to Rostock, this structure gives Argento equal scope to play with the narrative while commenting on it, all without deviating from the plot's progression.
 According to Kim Newman, the use of a sculpture as a weapon makes literal one of the themes of the film: "art that kills people".
 Rostock concurs, saying that as the film is a commentary on art, the only weapon that can end the narrative is art itself.

-According to Gracey, many have compared Argento with the character of Peter Neal, speculating that he serves as an alter-ego for the director.
+According to Gracey, many have compared Argento with the character of Peter Neal, speculating that he serves as an alter ego for the director.
 Gracey refers to Tenebrae as a "reflexive commentary on [the director's] earlier work."
-The director himself saw the film in the same light, claiming it was a reaction to accusations that "[he] was a misogynist ... a criminal ... a murderer."
+The director himself saw the film in the same light, claiming it was a reaction to accusations that "[he] was a misogynist... a criminal... a murderer."
 Argento resolved to include all these aspects of his previous films into Tenebrae.
 A scene in which the character of Tilde criticizes Neal's books as "sexist", featuring "women as victims, cyphers, male heroes [and] macho bullshit" echoes criticisms of Argento's own work.
-Kim Newman calls the confrontation scene "essentially autobiographical", and refuting these accusations Argento said that his films were instead an attempt to tackle his dark side, to "let it speak".
+Kim Newman calls the confrontation scene "essentially autobiographical", and, refuting these accusations, Argento said that his films were instead an attempt to tackle his dark side, to "let it speak".
 With Tenebrae in particular, he felt he was making a joke or playing a game with his critics, creating a front or mystique about himself.
 Rostock also believes Argento is having fun and sending up this perception.
-Newman agrees that Argento used Tenebrae to address his own public image, the notion that someone who creates art as "sick and twisted" as his, must himself be sick and twisted.
+Newman agrees that Argento used Tenebrae to address his own public image, the notion that someone who creates art as "sick and twisted" as his must himself be sick and twisted.
 With Tenebraes reveal that the author is the killer, Newman argues that Argento is saying, "What if I were?"